Supply Chain Research

 Feedback’s own reports:

-Feedback’s report “Food waste in Kenya: Uncovering food waste in the horticultural export supply chain” reveals that Kenyan farmers are being subjected to unfair trading practices such as last minute cancellation of orders and unnecessarily strict cosmetic standards by European retail buyers resulting in massive amounts of food waste.
+Feedback’s report “Food waste in Kenya: Uncovering food waste in the horticultural export supply chain” revealed that Kenyan farmers are being subjected to unfair trading practices such as last minute cancellation of orders and unnecessarily strict cosmetic standards by European retail buyers resulting in massive amounts of food waste.

 Feedback’s position papers